MS NOW Reports: Format

-An hour of MSNBC Reports opens with a tease and/or an opening wipe, leading into the top story of the hour.
+An hour of MS NOW Reports opens with a tease leading into the top story of the hour.
 Political developments and breaking news stories are given priority airtime at the beginning of each broadcast, while less-significant stories follow afterwards.
 Each broadcast typically ends with a segment on good news, before kicking off to the next hour of news coverage or to the first hour of Deadline: White House.
-MSNBC Reports programming stands in stark contrast to the rest of the network's analysis and opinion-driven lineup; upon the conclusion of the weekday news block, non-political breaking news stories are typically deprioritized.
+MS NOW Reports programming stands in stark contrast to the rest of the network's analysis and opinion-driven lineup; upon the conclusion of the weekday news block, non-political breaking news stories are typically deprioritized.

 During special coverage of the multiple indictments, arraignments, trials, and impeachments of former President Donald J. Trump, MSNBC Reports transformed its typical graphics, programming, and anchors lineup to accommodate the developments.
 During special programming for these events, the network typically schedules two blocks of special coverage with a panel of two to three MSNBC anchors hosting, each block lasting two-four hours.
 The first block, lasting from 10:00 a.m. to 12:00 p.m.
 ET, would and have previously been anchored by Ana Cabrera and José Díaz-Balart.
 The second block, covering from 12:00 p.m. to 4:00 p.m.
 ET, also would be anchored and previously by Andrea Mitchell, Chris Jansing, and Katy Tur.

 During special coverage of the attempted assassination of then-presidential candidate Donald Trump in 2024, MSNBC suspended regular rolling news programming and simulcast NBC News and NBC News Now coverage, preempting MSNBC Reports, Morning Joe and Way Too Early.
 NBC News stated that the single broadcast was employed due to the "gravity and complexity" of the situation, while it was reported that MSNBC staff were concerned over the possibility that a Morning Joe panelist or guest could make insensitive remarks regarding the assassination attempt.